What's Worth More than Money?

 Money is important.
 Obviously, if it wasn't many people wouldn't work.
 Or perhaps, we wouldn't work at our current jobs.
 Yet, how much money is needed?

 Extensive research has been devoted to the question.
 Nobel Prize winners, Angus Deaton and Daniel Kahneman, have looked at the problem and estimated $75,000 per year creates an equilibrium of happiness.
-Essentially, you would need a lot more per year to increase your "happiness level."
+Essentially, you would need to earn a lot more than $75,000 per year to increase your "happiness level."
 On the other end of the spectrum, low income is a large factor for unhappy individuals.
 This means, money does buy happiness, but only when you hit ~$75,000/yr.

 Why is this meaningful?
 I have thought of this issue for a couple years and uncovered something which may seem apparent to you, but has been a breakthrough for me.